-Only use the chargers that were supplied with your e-bike.
-Using chargers that do not have specifications identical to those which came with the e-bike could irreparably damage your e-bike's battery and electrical systems, and may cause injury.
+Only use the charger that was supplied with your e-bike.
+Using a charger which does not have specifications identical to those which originally came with the e-bike could irreparably damage your e-bike's battery and electrical systems, and may cause injury.